-Display the environment of $\exp r$'s value, X, which is obtained by evaluating $\exp r$ in the current frame.
-X must be a continuation, a procedure, or a nonnegative integer.
+Display the environment of expr's value, X, which is obtained by evaluating expr in the current frame.
+X must be a continuation, a thread, a procedure, or a nonnegative integer.
 When X is a continuation, the environment at that point in the code is displayed.
+When X is a thread, the environment of the current continuation of that thread is displayed.
 When X is a procedure, the lexical environment where X was created is combined with the current continuation and this combined environment is displayed.
 When X is an integer, the environment at frame number X of the continuation is displayed.